whyisdifficult/jiratui/README.md

 - `jira_api_token`: the token for connecting to your Jira's API.
 - `jira_api_base_url`: the base URL of your Jira instance API.

-Example: Update the file called `$XDG_CONFIG_HOME/jiratui/config.yaml` and add the following:
+Example: Assuming that your config file is located at `$XDG_CONFIG_HOME/jiratui/config.yaml` you can add the following:

 ```yaml
 jira_api_username: 'bart@simpson.com'